-For the immediate time President Obama has issued two important policies for immigration:
+For the immediate time President Obama has issued these important policies for immigration:

 Deferred Action for Childhood Arrivals

-President Obama’s new DREAM relief policy would allow undocumented youth who qualify to request temporary relief from deportation, making them eligible to receive work permits and a social security number.
+President Obama’s new DREAM relief policy [Deferred Action for Childhood Arrivals Program, or DACA] would allow undocumented youth who qualify to request temporary relief from deportation, making them eligible to receive work permits and a social security number.
 For more: http://www.whitehouse.gov/the-press-office/2012/06/15/remarks-president-immigration

 Family Unity Immigration Policy Change